Sign in

 Part-time students must be enrolled and participating in primary or secondary education at the school location.
 They must have a workload less than that of a full-time student (as prescribed by the relevant state or territory).

-Part-time students must have a Full Time Equivalent (FTE) between 0.1 and 0.9.
+Part-time students must have an FTE between 0.1 and 0.9.

 TAFE, tertiary studies and alternative pathways activities